Gibson Island community information

 - Collect the initial basic information of the incident for reporting purposes; and

-- Immediately contact the following authorities as required by the Protection of the Environment Operations Act 1997.
+- Immediately contact the following authorities as required by the Protection of the Queensland Environmental Protection Act 1994.
 The time that each of the authorities were notified will be recorded and included on the incident report.